Whole-Grain Waffle Mix

 Bud Pues-if you look at thr recipe again, it is divided into 2 parts.
 First part are the dry ingredients that you mix together and store.
 The second part-additional ingredients- is the wet mixture that you add to the dry when you are ready to make them.
 Hope this helps!-Mrsfoxburr

 This recipe is wonderful.
 It's great to have the mix in the fridge waiting for the weekend waffles.
 I always separate the eggs and whip the egg whites.
 Fold the egg whites into the batter right before pouring into your waffle iron and you will have really light waffles!
 YUM...

-I do a similar recipe but replace wheat germ with oatmeal.
+Recipe is not clear about how many eggs to add to the single batch.I do a similar recipe but replace wheat germ with oatmeal.
 Optional: add chopped walnuts to batter on serve on top.
 Can store baked waffles in freezer & reheat in toaster.

 Thank you, joanpekrul, for your suggestion.
 I will process the rolled oats as you suggested to substitute for the oat bran.

 loved them! and i was full until dinner time! they are very satisfying.

 Mayberrygal, I have not made this recipe, but to answer your question on oat bran.
 In other recipes I've used I process old fashion oats in my food processor and it comes out like flour.
 I use the same amount as for the oat bran.
 I hope this helps.
 God Bless You.